We have compiled a list of U.S. 12 manufacturers & brands, which might include large corporations, small companies and individuals.

 Designed by and for the outdoor enthusiast, Tarptents keep you dry and sane no matter the elements.
 Made in the USA and constructed of the lightest and highest quality materials available, Tarptents let you focus on the joy of the journey, not on the pain of getting there.

 Tentsmiths has been building tents for twenty-eight years and each one is hand built right here in the White Mountains of New Hampshire by elves.
 Ok, that's not true, but they are cut out and built one at a time for each order and each client with all of the client's wishes and parameters taken into account.

 ZPacks Offers Lightweight Backpacking Gear: Ultralight Cuben Fiber Tents Tarps Backpacks Down Sleeping Bags Rain Gear Custom Made in the USA Since 2005.
 Cuben Fiber is constructed of a grid of white Dyneema (or spectra) threads laminated to a thin transparent polyester membrane.
 The Dyneema fiber is up to 15 times stronger than steel and up to 40% stronger than aramid fibers on a weight for weight basis.
 Dyneema floats on water and is extremely durable and resistant to moisture, UV light and chemicals.

-Some of the companies listed in this directory that produce hunting products here in America, may also have them manufactured in other countries as well.
+Some of the companies listed in this directory that produce outdoor products here in America, may also have them manufactured in other countries as well.
 Many businesses alter their brand names, manufacturing practices and product designs with little or no notice, so if there are questions that still remain, we suggest contacting the manufacturer directly.